-Questionnaires could help evaluate the system from a different perspective: its higher-level goals of providing the user with an effective tool and an enjoyable experience.
-Such user-oriented methods have been applied by Jose in [21].
+Finally, the audience could help evaluate the system from a different perspective: its higher-level goals of providing the audience an entertaining and informative experience.
+Interviews or questionnaires could be used for surveying the audience's reaction to the performance.